The Farmer's Market

-The Farmer's Market, formerly Adamflowers, was an online black market for illegal drugs.
+The Farmer's Market [sic], formerly Adamflowers, was an online black market for illegal drugs.
 It was founded by Marc Peter Willems in or before 2006, and moved operations to the dark web in 2010 using the Tor anonymity network.
 It was closed and several operators and users arrested in April 2012 as a result of Operation Adam Bomb, a two-year investigation led by the U.S. Drug Enforcement Administration (DEA).

 Drug market

 The online black marketplace was launched in or before 2006 by Marc Peter Willems as Adamflowers.
 The site connected buyers and sellers and mediated transactions of illicit substances through extensive use of Hushmail, an encrypted email service promoted as private and anonymous.
 It moved operations to a hidden site on the Tor network in 2010 and changed its name to The Farmer's Market.
 At the same time, it greatly expanded its services to offer not just a venue for transactions, but also customer service features more common to traditional eCommerce, such as guaranteed shipment and merchant screening.
 Ars Technica described it as "like an Amazon for consumers of controlled substances."

 The Farmer's Market generated revenue through commissions based on the size of each purchase.
 The site allowed for several forms of payment including cash, PayPal, Western Union, Pecunix, and I-Golder.
 It managed all communications between buyers and sellers, and blurred the path between them by adding intermediaries known as "cash drops" who were paid a fee to receive payment from customers and forward it in another payment form to one of multiple bank accounts.
 The intermediaries and bank accounts were located in places like Panama or Budapest.
 According to DEA estimates, the site processed about $1 million between 2007 and 2009, and in 2011 the owners made $261,000 through PayPal alone.
 By 2012, about $2.5 million had been transferred through the site in total.

 Among the drugs sold at the site were LSD, MDMA, mescaline, fentanyl, ketamine, DMT, hashish, psilocybin and marijuana, some of which carry substance-specific criminal penalties, depending on the country.

 An estimated 3000 people in all 50 U.S. states and 45 other countries made transactions, many under age 21.